Zabronko/Project1/README.md

 2. to access a ticket click on the corresponding table row
 3. approving or denying can be done by a click of a button

-      can only approve or deny pending request
+      -can only approve or deny pending request

 4. can delete any approved or denied request